terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 12: Notifications & Analytics — ⬜ IN PROGRESS
+## Step 12: Notifications & Analytics — ✅ COMPLETED (2025-04-22)
 **Objective:** Enhance engagement and gather usage insights.
-- Set up `NotificationService.swift` for daily quote notifications (user-scheduled, permission-aware).
-- Implement `SupabaseService.swift` update methods for notification preferences (partial updates for `notificationsEnabled` and `notificationTime`).
-- Integrate notification preference UI into onboarding and settings flows (toggle, time picker, permission request).
+- Refactored notification settings logic to use the `UserPreferences` model exclusively, eliminating legacy references from `UserProfile`.
+- Updated `UserPreferences` struct: `selectedCategories`, `notificationTime`, and `notificationsEnabled` are now mutable (`var`) to support real-time UI changes and syncing.
+- Updated `NotificationSettingsView.swift` and related UI to bind directly to `userProfile.userPreferences`, enabling robust, two-way data flow.
+- Added a static `mock` property to `UserProfileViewModel` for improved SwiftUI previews and testing.
+- Removed duplicate `LikedQuote` struct from `SupabaseService.swift` to ensure a single source of truth for liked quotes, preventing redeclaration errors.
+- All notification preference logic, scheduling, and Supabase syncs are now model-driven and robustly commented.
 - Analytics is deferred; `AnalyticsService.swift` is a placeholder for now and will be implemented post-MVP.
-- All changes are robust, model-driven, and clearly commented.
-**Outcome:** Users receive daily quotes at their chosen time; notification preferences are seamlessly managed and synced.
+**Outcome:** Users can reliably enable, disable, and schedule daily notifications; preferences are seamlessly managed and synced with the backend.
+Codebase is maintainable and aligned with backend schema.

 ---